Engagement

 PSPC and Canada Lands are committed to working with the community and the public at large to bring the vision of Tunney’s Pasture to reality.
 Our goal is to share plans for this area and give the public an opportunity to provide input on the redevelopment activities of Canada Lands - always in line with the Guiding Principles and Community Values that will serve as the foundation for the redevelopment project.

-Thank you to everyone who attended our Open Houses on November 21 and 22, 2023.
+Thank you to everyone who attended our Open Houses on November 21 and 22, 2023 and who filled out the subsequent online questionnaire.
 Close to 300 people visited the Open Houses where we presented information and received feedback on the proposed Complete Street and Active Transportation Network that will form the spine of the future vibrant community at Tunney’s Pasture, and connect the site to surrounding neighbourhoods and the Ottawa River.

 The public also reviewed and commented on the Community Values developed last year with their input, to reflect the community’s vision for this mixed-use development.